nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ##### A2Pay Direct Endpoint

-In order to comply with the eIDAS 2.0 regulation with respect to SCA, a PSP is already obliged to support the [Direct Payment flow](#direct-payment-flow), which uses the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
+In order to comply with the eIDAS 2.0 regulation with respect to SCA, a PSP is already obliged to support the [Basic PaymentAuth flow](#direct-payment-flow), which uses the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
 A2Pay Direct extends this endpoint for the `direct_post` mode to support a Payment Authorization Object besides the Authorization Response Object as payload in order to reduce any additional implementation efforts for PSPs.

 The Payment Authorization Object is defined as a JWT according to [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519) having the following claims: